-Audio and video signals originate in source devices (components where a playback signal originates) such as your Blu-ray Disc or DVD player, CD player, DVR (digital video recorder) or other recorder, tape deck, game console, cable or satellite television tuner, an iPod or iPhone (docked in an optional The Bridge IIIP docking station) or an MP3 player.
-The AVR's FM/AM tuner also counts as a source, even though no external connections are needed other than the FM and AM antennas and an optional SIRIUS tuner module.
+Audio and video signals originate in source devices (components where a playback signal originates) such as your Blu-ray Disc or DVD player, CD player, DVR (digital video recorder) or other recorder, tape deck, game console, cable or satellite television tuner, an iPod or iPhone (connected to the AVR's USB port) or an MP3 player.
+The AVR's FM/AM tuner also counts as a source, even though no external connections are needed other than the FM and AM antennas.
 Separate connections are required for the audio and video portions of the source device's signal, except for digital HDMI connections.
 The types of connections you use will depend upon the capabilities of the source device and of your TV or video display.